How to Make Caviar with Tea

 To make the best tea caviar, choose your ingredients first.
 You can do a very simple caviar by using tea leaves only, or a mix of different ingredients and sweeteners.

-Tea – This recipe is made with Mulled Wine tea blend from Whittards because it's both festive and full of flavour.
+Tea – This recipe is made with Mulled Wine tea blend from Whittards because it’s both festive and full of flavour.
 Tea was lightly sweetened with white sugar too.
-Some other teas you can try are flavourful fruit tea blends, strong and smoky black teas or chocolate and fruit flavoured Camellia sinensis teas.
-If you want to make an caviar, teas such as mint, hibiscus, and lavender will be amazing too.
+Some other teas you can try are flavourful blends, strong and smoky black teas or chocolate and fruit flavoured Camellia sinensis teas.
+If you want to make an herbal tea caviar, teas such as mint, hibiscus, and lavender will be amazing too.

 Some teas you can try using: